 - Undo the roulade carefully, remove baking layer of greaseproof paper and then carefully spread with chocolate sauce and then cream.

 - Roll roulade up again very carefully, don’t worry if its not perfect just dust over with lots of icing sugar to cover.
 Chill until serving, where at room temperature the chocolate sauce should warm and become runny again.

-“This is one of my absolute favorite desserts to impress or for a “special” evening!”
+“This is one of my absolute favourite desserts to impress - A truly unique recipe for a “special” evening!”